lulu98/stock-analysis-tool/README.md

 ## TODO

-- Rename project to `stock analysis tool`.
+- Put a demo file (Apple) into the project
 - Add more unit test python functions
 - Clean code based on linter scripts
 - Create a CI/CD workflow.